ibexa/documentation-developer/docs/guide/templates.md

 ##### Available arguments

-As with any controller, you can pass arguments to `ez_content:viewAction` to fit your needs.
+As with any controller, you can pass arguments to `ez_content::viewAction` to fit your needs.
 You must provide `contentId` (and, optionally, `locationId`) for the action to work.

 |Name|Description|Type|Default value|